 During our first conversation, The Fixer told me, ‘Stop reading, stop studying and go do it.
 You have been doing this for 27 years, just never asked to be paid for it!”
 So I hired the Drill Sergeant…I mean The Fixer.
 Did I say, Drill Sergeant?
 Well, she does keep me marching… to a new drummer.
 Keeps me on track.
 An inspirational speaker can inspire you to greatness, a motivational speaker might motivate you to write down a few key points, but a FIXER kicks butt and takes names.
 Mel produced a “before and after.”

 Mel Brooks is That Fixer people hire her when they need to make major decisions, choose a personal or business partner, hire key employees, merge a business, build a business, increase profits, manage reputation, handle a crisis, develop a brand, negotiate a contract, oh yeah, and a lot more!
-She works with politicians, public figures, athletes, celebrities, wow, where do I fit in?
+She works with politicians, public figures, athletes, and celebrities, wow, where do I fit in?
 I’ll go with a celebrity!
 She made me one.

 This woman tells it like it is.
 No gimmicks, no rah-rah.
 Just the cold hard facts.
 And that includes universal truths like “True service equals true reward” and the “Law of fair exchange.”
 Whatever challenge you face, you can count on her near psychic ability.